SuleimanFarah/sunpy/GSOC-2015-SunPy-Proposal-:-Ankit-Kumar.md

 ***

+###Motivation:

+I have always been interested in astronomy, solar systems, planets.
+To add to interests, Physics and Programming have always been my favorite subjects.
+Physics because it helps me to understand the world around me through an objective system.
+I was introduced to programming in my first year of college and software development in my third semester.
+I took an online course that semester which taught Algorithmic Trading and it involved writing scripts which interacted with data in different files, manipulated it and presented it in different forms.
+I had already learnt Python the previous summer and applying it in this completely non-convention way ( and the ease with which I could do it) blew my mind.
+That is where I can point and say that I loved Python and Development.
+It helped me to build tools for all the amazing scientific theories that I had read and actually use them.
+That was amazing.
+I also ended up making a few python games using simplegui as a part of online course offered by Rice University.
+And It was cool to have my friends/blockmates to play the pingpong game that I coded.
+Oh I can't tell how awesome I felt back then !!

 ###Schedule:

 I do not have any other internship or involvements(and I am not planning to have any) for the Summer 2015.
 I may go on vacation (for 3-4 days) but that will be either before the coding period begins or after the coding period ends.